 The Political Spectrum

-Updated 22 January 2026
+Updated 25 March 2026

 The political spectrum is a one-dimensional model that depicts relative distribution of power.Weber, Max.
 "Politics As a Vocation."
 1918.
 "Hence, 'politics' for us means striving to share power or striving to influence the distribution of power, either among states or among groups within a state."
-When comparing multiple points on the horizontally oriented spectrum, we note their position in terms of "left" and "right."
+When comparing multiple points on the horizontally oriented spectrum, we note their position in terms of left and right.

 Left and Right

 The terms left and right originate in the national assemblies of France during the Revolutionary Period.
 Members who supported the monarchy and the three-estates system gathered to the right of the president, continuing a long-standing tradition in which the honored or privileged guests of the king (or his representative, the president, in this case) sat to his right.
 Those who wanted to limit the power of the church and state and usher in a more democratic society congregated to the president's left.Hodgson, Geoffrey M. Wrong Turnings: How the Left Got Lost.
 Chicago: University of Chicago Press, 2018. pp. 32-33.
 "In the National Constituent Assembly of 1789, those deputies most critical of the monarchy began to congregate on the seats to the left of the President's chair.
 Conservative supporters of the aristocracy and the monarchy would congregate on the right side of the Assembly. ...
 Those seated to the Left of the National Constituent Assembly wished to limit the powers of the monarchy, and eventually to create a democratic republic. ...
 Those on the Right wished to maintain the authority of the crown by means of a royal veto, to preserve some rights of the aristocracy, to have an unelected upper house, and to maintain major property and tax qualifications for voting.
 By contrast, the Left demanded an end to aristocratic privileges, limitations to the power and privileges of the church, a single-chamber legislature in which all power rested with democratically elected representatives, and a broad popular—but wholly male—franchise."
-Since then, Western society has associated the political left with people, ideologies, and movements that seek a greater distribution of power, and the political right with those seeking a greater concentration of power.Hess, Karl.
-Dear America.
-1975.
-"Power, concentrated in few hands, is the dominant historic characteristic of what most people, in most times, have considered the political and economic right wing.
-The far left, as far as you can get away from the right, would logically represent the opposite tendency and, in fact, has done just that throughout history.
-The left has been the side of politics and economics that opposes the concentration of power and wealth and, instead, advocates and works toward the distribution of power into the maximum number of hands."

 Center